-- 40. Article 1110 of the NAFTA prohibits Canada from directly or indirectly nationalizing or expropriating the investments of a U.S. company in its territory or to take measures tantamount to nationalization or expropriation of such investments, except: (a) for a public purpose; (b) on a non-discriminatory basis; (c) in accordance with due process of law and the minimum standard of treatment under international law; and (d) on the payment of compensation. - 41.
-Canada, through the actions of the Government of Quebec, has violated its obligations under Article 1110 of the NAFTA by enacting legislation that provides for the expropriation of an important right held by Lone Pine, through the Enterprise, as set forth above.
-This expropriation does not meet at least three of the criteria specified under Article 1110 for such expropriation to be lawful. - 42.
+48. Article 1110 of the NAFTA prohibits Canada from directly or indirectly nationalizing or expropriating the investments of a U.S. company in its territory or to take measures tantamount to nationalization or expropriation of such investments, except: (a) for a public purpose; (b) on a

+- 49. Canada, through the actions of the Government of Quebec, has violated its obligations under Article 1110 of the NAFTA by enacting legislation that provides for the expropriation of the right to mine for oil and gas beneath the St. Lawrence held by the Enterprise, which Lone Pine owns and controls.
+This expropriation does not meet at least three of the criteria specified under Article 1110 for such expropriation to be lawful. - 50.
 First, there exists no valid public purpose for the expropriation.
 No public purpose has ever been advanced for the expropriation by the Government of Quebec, either in the Act itself, or in any public statement before or at the time of its introduction or passage by the Quebec National Assembly.
-Indeed, the strategic environmental assessment committee that was struck by the Government of Quebec to evaluate the environmental impacts of shale gas exploration and development pursuant to the BAPE process had yet to conduct its assessment, and had not yet issued a report (the environmental assessment process continues to be ongoing).

-- 43. Second, the expropriation violates international standards of due process.
-Bill 18 was introduced by Ms. Normandeau into the National Assembly without any notice or consultation with Lone Pine or the Enterprise, and was rushed through the parliamentary process in less than a month without any meaningful consultation with Lone Pine or the Enterprise.
-Indeed, as stated above, all efforts by Lone Pine to proactively reach out to the Government of Quebec either directly or through the QOGA to try to resolve issues relating to the River Permit were rebuffed or ignored.
-The manner in which the expropriation of the River Permits was effected is inconsistent with international standards of due process. - 44.
-Finally, the Act does not even pretend to comply with the requirement of Article 1110 that a lawful expropriation be undertaken with appropriate compensation.
+Indeed, the strategic environmental assessment committee that was struck by the Government of Quebec to evaluate the environmental impacts of shale gas exploration and development pursuant to the BAPE process had yet to conduct its assessment, and had not yet issued a report.
+The strategic environmental assessment process is ongoing to this day. - 51.
+Second, the expropriation violates international standards of due process.
+Bill 18 was introduced by Ms. Normandeau into the Quebec National Assembly without any notice or consultation with Lone Pine or the Enterprise, and was rushed through the parliamentary process in less than a month without any meaningful consultation with Lone Pine or the Enterprise.
+Indeed, as stated above, all efforts by Lone Pine to proactively reach out to the Government of Quebec either directly or through the QOGA to try to resolve issues relating to the River Permit was effected is inconsistent with international standards of due process.

+52. Finally, the Act does not even pretend to comply with the requirement of Article 1110 that a lawful expropriation be undertaken with appropriate compensation.
 Indeed, the Act expressly states that it "entails no compensation from the State."